jankor/react-copilot-autocomplete/README.md

 # React copilot autocomplete

 This is a copilot like autosuggest in react based on textarea (not on content editable).
+All props are passed directly to the textarea (including ref) so this component should be compatible with any form handling.
-Use Tab or click/tap the textarea to autocomplete current suggestion.
+Use Tab or click/tap the textarea to autocomplete the current suggestion.

-You can pass a dictionary list and word autocomplete will work out of the box based on Trie index look up:
+You can pass a dictionary list and word autocompletion will work out of the box based on Trie index lookup:

 [![react-copilot-autocomplete](https://github.com/jankor/react-copilot-autocomplete/raw/main/src/assets/word-autocomplete.gif)](https://github.com/jankor/react-copilot-autocomplete)
 ```js
 <AutocompleteTextarea words={['New York', 'London', 'Berlin', 'Hong Kong']}/>
 ```

-You can also pass your own suggestion funtion and ignore the build in word autocomplete.
-Keep in mind this way you will have to hande:
+You can also pass your own suggestion function and ignore the built-in word completion.
+Keep in mind that this way you will have to handle:
-- Debouncing and Throttling
+- Debouncing and throttling
 - Api race conditions
-- Correctly slice/discard currentSuggestion as user is typing
+- Correctly slice/discard currentSuggestion as user types

 [![react-copilot-autocomplete](https://github.com/jankor/react-copilot-autocomplete/raw/main/src/assets/custom-autocomplete.gif)](https://github.com/jankor/react-copilot-autocomplete)
 ```js